 Wellington Street, Slough, Berkshire

 A fine landmark church, its design inspired by the medieval churches of Norfolk.
 The building has a tall, spacious interior and a number of furnishings of note.
 The presbytery is almost contemporary and is built of similar materials.
-However, the setting of the church is marred by the location at the edge of a busy roundabout.
+Their setting is somewhat blighted by a modern traffic scheme.

-A major scheme of repair and reordering by Anthony New of Seely and Paget included the moving of the oak screen to a new position behind the altar (which had already been moved forward to allow for westward celebration), the moving of the font to the sanctuary area where it was balanced by a new ambo, replacing the pulpit.
+In 1980 a major scheme of repair and reordering by Anthony New of Seely & Paget included the relocation of rood screen to a new position behind the altar (which had already been moved forward to allow for westward celebration), as well as the the moving of the font to the sanctuary area, where a new ambo replaced the pulpit.

 The organ gallery under the tower is not original; the organ was originally in a gallery above the Passion Chapel.
 The belfry is reached by a circular turret stair in the south east corner of the tower.